 What do you think has been the role of IWMF in furthering the cause of women journalists?

-The IWMF Values include the leadership role of women in independent journalism worldwide, the importance of women’s journalistic perspectives to providing high-quality information in the public interest and support for women journalists in contexts of crisis, intimidation, and persecution equal opportunity and advancement for women journalists.
+The IWMF Values include the leadership role of women in independent journalism worldwide, the importance if women’s journalistic perspectives to providing high-quality information in the public interest and support for women journalists in contexts of crisis, intimidation, and persecution, equal opportunity and advancement for women journalists.
 While great strides have been made, the IWMF’s work in advancing these ideals is still needed.

 What kind of support system does your organization offer to women reporting from a conflict zone?